Prologue: Put to Rest

 “Come on, mama.
 Let’s get you and your babies out of the cold.”
-Lyvia said, then scooped the cat up into her arms and carefully made it up out of the ditch and to her house without dropping any of them.
+Lyvia scooped the cat into her arms and carefully made it out of the ditch and to her house without dropping them.

-Once she was inside, she set the mama cat down then looked for an empty box.
-She found one that had come with her birthday present from her mother and folded in the flaps then set the kittens inside.
+Once inside, she set the mama cat down and looked for an empty box.
+Lyvia grabbed the box her mother had sent her birthday present, folded in the flaps, then set the kittens inside.

-She found her heating pad and turned it to the lowest setting, then lifted the kittens up and placed the heating pad inside.
-She grabbed a small towel and placed it over the heating pad, then placed the kittens inside the box again.
-She then picked up the box and carried it over to the couch and set it between the sofa and coffee table.
+Lyvia found her heating pad and turned it to the lowest setting, then lifted the kittens up and placed the heating pad inside.
+She grabbed a small towel, put it over the heating pad, and then placed the kittens back inside the box.
+She then picked up the box, carried it to the couch, and set it between the sofa and coffee table.

-“Here you go, mama,” she said as she lightly tapped the box.
+“Here you go, mama,” she said, lightly tapping the box.

 The mama cat walked over to the box, looked inside, then jumped in and started cleaning her kittens.

+Lyvia walked over to the door and opened it.
+She needed to check the box for survivors.
 With a frown, she went back to the box in the ditch.
-She felt each kitten and found them all frozen and not breathing.
+Lyvia felt each kitten and found them all frozen and not breathing.
 With a heavy sigh, she walked back to her house.

-“They are so adorable,” Sharissa gushed as she picked up the kitten who had almost died and cuddled it.
+“They’re so adorable,” Sharissa gushed as she picked up the kitten who’d almost died and cuddled her.

-“And this little guy I named Tiger, of course,” Lyvia said with a grin.
+“And this little guy I named Tiger, of course.”
+Lyvia grinned.

 “What did you name the mama?”
-Sharissa asked as she pet the mama cat.
+Sharissa asked as she petted the mama cat.

 “Well, the hole is dug,” Dustin said as he entered the house.

 Lyvia looked up at her friend’s mate and smiled.
-He was so tall and sexy; her friend is very lucky.
+He was so tall and sexy; her friend was very lucky.

 Lyvia and Shar smiled at each other.

-Shar gathered both kittens in her arms while Lyvia picked up their mama.
-The three of them walked to the ditch, and Lyvia noticed Dustin had even wrapped the kittens in a cloth and placed them in the hole.
+Shar gathered the kittens in her arms while Lyvia picked up their mama.
+The three of them walked to the ditch.
+Lyvia noticed Dustin had even wrapped the kittens in a cloth and placed them in the hole.